Red Chris Mine

 Year: 2019 – Current

-Red Chris Mine, operated by New Crest Red Chris Joint Venture (Newcrest) is a copper and gold mine that started production in 2015.
-The mine located in northwest British Columbia 80 km south of Dease Lake, BC.
+Red Chris Mine, operated by Newcrest Red Chris Joint Venture (Newcrest) is a copper and gold mine located in northwest British Columbia 80 km south of Dease Lake, BC.
 In the fall of 2019 and in a very short period Pelly choreographed the mobilization of an extensive fleet of personnel and large-scale mining equipment to the mine.
-This included 80 personnel and 90 loads of equipment.
+This included 140 personnel and 90 loads of equipment.
 Initial work included upgrading the haul roads in the tailings area and developing borrow sources.
-Most of the work focused on raising a dam within a tight timeline.
-Currently, Pelly and Tahltan Nation Development Corporation are poised to complete the structural fills of the dams during the 2020 construction season.
-The work involves an estimated 1,655,600 m3 of strategic fill placement required to sustain ongoing site operation and concentration production.
-All work at the mine is done in the framework of a collaboration agreement with the Tahltan Nation Development Corporation (TNDC), the business arm of the Tahltan Nation.
+Most of the work focused on the tailings impoundment shell.
+To date over 4,000,000 cubic metres of structural fill and waste material have been excavated, hauled and placed.
+Pelly worked in partnership with the Tahltan Nation Development Corporation (TNDC), the business arm of the Tahltan Nation.
 Both companies had equipment and employees working on the impoundment area.